Get Help Following a Loved One’s Hospitalization at Icarus in Vegas

 In the court hearing step of this process, a judge or hearing officer reviews the petition and the evaluation.

-They review the evidence that proves whether the person can meet criteria for involuntary hospitalization.
+They review the evidence that proves whether the person can meet the criteria for involuntary hospitalization.
 They may look into whether they are not functioning well on their own or if they’re unable to care for themselves.
-The hearing officer will also inquire whether they have a grave disability preventing them from doing so.
+The hearing officer will also inquire whether they have a grave disability such as a major depressive disorder preventing them from doing so.

 The hearing officer will use this information to determine the next steps.